UK.StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Website

-There are also limited charting options if you like to use charts to analyse historical trends and events.
+There are limited charting options if you like to use charts to analyse historical trends and events.
 You cannot show corporate events on a stock chart such as dividends or earnings dates — a feature offered by many other online investment platforms.

 Feature Lloyds Bank logoLloyds Bank